vishna2003/books/README.md

 License
 -------

 Books is released under the terms of the GPL license.
-See `COPYING` for more information or see <http://opensource.org/licenses/GPL-2.0>.
+See `LICENSE` for more information or see <http://opensource.org/licenses/GPL-2.0>.

 How to build Books from the sources